Country Club Mall: Food court

+Cinemas

 There is an eight-screen movie theater space at the mall.
 Over time, the management of the theater has changed.
 AMC Theatres used to manage the theaters.
 Under AMC, the space was a six-screen movie theater and it was called AMC Country Club Mall 6.
-AMC ended operation on July 17, 2011 after deciding not to renew the lease, which ended on July 31, 2011.
+AMC ended operation on July 17, 2011, after deciding not to renew the lease, which ended on July 31, 2011.
 Immediately after, WPA Theaters became the company managing the movie theater in early August 2011.
 The company increased the screen count to eight, and the theater's name changed to the current Country Club 8 Cinemas.
 WPA's plan was to keep the same staff and managers who worked at AMC.